-Now for some terminological conventions.
-If $H \le G$ is an inclusion of groups, then we say that the normalizer of $H$ in $G$ is \emph{trivial} or that $H$ is \emph{self-normalizing} in $G$ if $\mathcal{N}_{G}(H) = H$.
-Similarly, if $N \subseteq M$ is an inclusion of von Neumann algebras, then we say that the normalizer of $N$ in $M$ is \emph{trivial} or that $N$ is \emph{self-normalizing} if $\mathcal{N}_{M}(N) = U(N)$.

 The last property we discuss in this section is the weak asymptotic homomorphism property.
 First, given a von Neumann algebra $M$ with a normal, finite, faithful, normalized trace $\tau$, we can form the $2$-norm on $M$ defined by $\norm{x}_2 = \sqrt{\tau(x^*x)}$ for $x \in M$.
 For simplicity, in the future we will just refer to $\tau$ as a trace.
-Also, as an aside, we mention that given this norm $\norm{~}_2$ on $M$, we can form the space $\ell^{\infty}(\mathbb{N},M)$ of all $\norm{~}_2$-bounded sequences, which will be useful when stating the McDuff property and property $\Gamma$ in Section~\ref{McDuffGammaInnerAmenable}.
+Also, as an aside, we mention that given this norm $\norm{~}_2$ on $M$, we can form the space $\ell^{\infty}(\mathbb{N},M)$ of all $\norm{~}_2$-bounded sequences, which will be useful when stating the McDuff property and property Gamma in Section~\ref{McDuffGammaInnerAmenable}.
 With this in mind, the weak asymptotic homomorphism property is defined as follows.